The damages from repossession extend well beyond just losing your car, but there are ways to avoid repossession, or at least recover from it.

 An average 2.2 million personal vehicles were repossessed in the U.S. in 2021.
 That’s 5,418 vehicles a day.

-What you might not know is the problems don’t stop there.
-Repossession leaves a negative mark on your credit history and damage your credit score. a one-two punch that can cripple your finances and limit your ability to get affordable financing in the future.
+When the tow truck drives away with your vehicle, that’s just the beginning of a complicated and expensive process, both if you want to get it back or if you want to get another vehicle.
+Repossession leaves a negative mark on your credit history and damages your credit score.
+It’s a one-two punch that can cripple your finances and limit your ability to get affordable financing in the future.

 How Repossession Works